build-on-aws/compilation-optimization-of-sagemaker/README.md

-## My Project

-TODO: Fill this README out!
-How to Speed Up Open Source LLMs Training and Cut Down Billing Time with Amazon SageMaker
+## Open Source LLMs Optimization with Amazon SageMaker

+In this project, we'll explain how to use Amazon SageMaker to optimize the training and inference of open source large language models (LLMs).

 Be sure to: